 Pupil & Sport Premium

-The Pupil Premium grant is additional funding, to help raise the attainment of disadvantaged pupils of all abilities and to help diminish the difference between them and their peers.
-The funding is allocated to schools on the basis of the number of students on roll, known to be currently eligible for free school meals or have been eligible within the last 6 years, as well as pupils who have been looked after by the Local Authority.
-All schools are required to report on the amount of funding they receive and how this is being used each academic year.
-Tidemill will use the additional funding to promote the achievement and progress of all entitled pupils.
-At present, the schools receives pupil premium funding of £1320 per eligible pupil.
+The Pupil Premium grant is an allocation of additional funding, to help raise the progress and attainment of disadvantaged pupils of all abilities to reach their potential.
+The Pupil Premium funding is allocated to schools based on the number of students on roll, known to be currently eligible for free school meals or have been eligible within the last 6 years, as well as pupils who have been looked after by the Local Authority, or have left Local Authority care because of one of the following:

-For information about how this funding is used, please read our Pupil Premium Report 2017-2019.
+For information about how this funding is used, please read our Pupil Premium Strategy Statement.

 For information regarding school strategy, please read our Pupil Premium Policy.

 The PE and Sport Premium is funding given to schools to spend on improving the quality of PE and sport provision in school.
 This can be spent in a variety of ways including raising the profile of PE for whole school improvement, increasing opportunities to partake in sport and the range of activities available, improving the teaching of sport, increasing involvement in competitions, encouraging pupils to take on leadership roles that support sport and physical activity and raising attainment in swimming.
 At Tidemill Academy, PE and school sport is seen as a key factor in providing an inclusive and exciting education.
 We are very proud that Tidemill Academy has been awarded platinum level for the School Games Mark after retaining five years at gold level before becoming eligible.
 Our case study which highlighted how we support exit routes of children into community sport was highly regarded.
 Other areas assessed include pupil participation levels, competition, workforce, clubs.